On this page

 Polish Your Resume & Apply to Jobs

-After getting the education and credentials you need, it’s time to impress potential employers and land your first job.
-To get started, you’ll need to craft a resume and cover letter to highlight the things that employers care about, such as your education, the skills you obtained during their fieldwork experience, and any previous relevant jobs you’ve held in a clinical setting.
+After earning your education and credentials, it’s time to impress potential employers and land your first job.
+To get started, you’ll need to craft a resume and cover letter highlighting the factors employers of dental hygienists care about, such as your education, the skills you obtained during your fieldwork experience, and any previous relevant jobs you’ve held in a clinical setting.
 Also think about the type of dentistry you’re interested in, such as pediatric, periodontal, hospital, or general.
+Since students in every dental hygiene program take similar coursework in school, it’s important for job seekers to focus on what makes them stand out from other applicants to get prospective employers’ attention.
+The following sites offer examples of cover letters and resumes that dental hygienists can model to help them be successful in their job search.

 Prepare for the Interview